MT-1750/AI-Photographer/README.md

         // ---------- ANALYZE: Function to check if prompt is photography-related ---------- async function isPromptRelevant(prompt) {
-            const relevancePrompt = `Is the following user prompt related to photography, photo editing, or visual art?
-Answer only with "Yes" or "No".\n\nPrompt: "${prompt}"`;
+            const relevancePrompt = `Classify the following user prompt as either "Photography-related" or "Not Photography-related".
+Be strict with your classification.\n\nPrompt: "${prompt}"`;
             const payload = {
                 contents: [{ parts: [{ text: relevancePrompt }] }]
             };